jakejarrett/turbo-couscous/README.md

   constructor (elementName) {
     const renderedTemplate = _.template(Template)();
     super(elementName, renderedTemplate, Styles);
-    return this.element; // We return the element for the registration method.
+    return this.element; // We return the element for the registration method }
-  }

   /**